vmware-nsx/eval-docs-ids-ips/README.md

 ![](Images/IDPS_POC_11.PNG)

 **Initiate DrupalGeddon2 attack against App1-WEB-TIER VM**
 1. If your computer has access to the IP address you've assigend to the **External VM** (10.114.209.151 in my example), open your ssh client and initiate a session to it.
-Login with the below credentials
+Login with the below credentials.
     * Username **vmware*
     * Password **VMware1!**
-2. Click **ADD GROUP**
+2. **Alternatively**, if your computer does not have access to the **External VM** directly, you can access the VM console from the  physical environment vCenter Web-UI.
+3. In order to launch the **Drupalgeddon2** exploit against the **App1-WEB-TIER VM**, you can either manually configure the **Metasploit** module, or edit and run a pre-defined script.
+If you want to run the attack manually, skip to step #5.
+If you want to go with the script option, run **sudo nano attack1.rc** and type **VMware1!** when asked for the password.
+Confirm that the **RHOST** line IP address matches with the IP address of **App1-WEB-TIER VM** you saw in the NSX VM Inventory.
+Change this IP address if needed, save your changes and exit **nano**
+4. Type **./attack1.sh** to initiate the Metasploit script and Drupalgeddon exploit.
+Next, go to step #6 5  **Alternatively**,